dbmcmillan/Testing-Inverse-Cramer/README.md

 ![download](https://github.com/user-attachments/assets/c7623a1b-49ec-4916-9429-e9402f2dc66e)

 So far this exploratory analysis suggests that investing Cramer's recommendations may require different heuristics depending on the sector in which the recommendation was made.
-For example, buying tech companies that Cramer was bullish on, and buying Financial Companies that Cramer was bearish on, would have been a hugely lucrative investment strategy.
+For example, buying tech companies that Cramer was bullish on, and buying Financial companies that Cramer was bearish on, would have been a hugely lucrative investment strategy.

 **Further Analysis Using Power BI:**